dominikwilkowski/coup/README.md

 ## How do I build a bot

-- Create a folder in the root (next to the fake bot)
+- Create a folder in the `bots` folder (next to the fake bots)
-- Pick the name of the folder from the player list below
+- Pick a name for your bot (You should have a list of names before hand so bots can target specific other bots)
 - Include an `index.js` file that exports below class
 - Run as many test rounds as you want to
 - Create PR on the day of each round